East Feliciana Parish, Louisiana: Education

 East Feliciana Parish School Board operates public schools in the parish.
 Elementary schools include Jackson Elementary School, Slaughter Elementary School, and Clinton Elementary School.
 Upper public schools include East Feliciana Middle and High school.
 Some students in the parish attend Wilkinson County Christian Academy in Wilkinson County, Mississippi.

 The parish is in the service area of Baton Rouge Community College.

-Silliman Institute in Clinton was established in the late 1960s as a directed response to federal courts ordering the desegregation of the East Feliciana public school system.
+Silliman Institute in Clinton was established in the late 1960s.

 Government and infrastructure

 The East Feliciana Parish Police Jury is the governing body of the parish and consists of nine representatives elected by district.

 East Louisiana State Hospital, currently referred to as Eastern Louisiana Mental Health System is located in Jackson.
 Its main building is considered to be one of the largest and most significant Greek Revival buildings in Louisiana, it has been placed on the National Register of Historic Places.
 The institution was one of the first mental hospitals in the South.

 The Louisiana Department of Public Safety and Corrections operates the Dixon Correctional Institute in Jackson.